 Graveyard:

-4. Alignment and Agentic
+4. Alignment

-- DPO (Rafailov 2024, Stanford) - Direct Preference Optimization: Your Language Model is Secretly a Reward Model
+- DPO (Rafailov 2023, Stanford) - Direct Preference Optimization: Your Language Model is Secretly a Reward Model

-- GRPO (Shao 2024, DeepSeek) - DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models
+- DeepSeekMath: GRPO (Shao 2024, DeepSeek) - DeepSeekMath: Pushing the Limits of Mathematical Reasoning in Open Language Models

 - Scratchpad (Nye 2021, MIT & Google) - Show Your Work: Scratchpads for Intermediate Computation with Language Models